-- Contractor's annual budget for these services for Fiscal Years 2014-17 is incorporated into this Agreement as Exhibit C. The allocation of funding for the Adult and Older Adult/Medically Fragile FSPs and Housing Support Programs shall be provided according to the Contractor's budget. - Contractor shall be responsible for all expenses incurred during the performance of services rendered under this Agreement that are not included in Exhibit C. - I. Budget modifications may be approved by the Chief of the Health System or designee, subject to the maximum amount set forth in Paragraph 3. - J. The Chief of the Health System or designee is authorized to execute contract amendments which modify the County's maximum fiscal obligation by no more than TWENTY-FIVE THOUSAND DOLLARS (\$25,000) (in aggregate), and/or modify the contract term and/or services so long as the modified term or services is/are within the current or revised fiscal provisions. - K. Contractor shall maintain all program fiscal records to maintain current and future requirements for MHSA funded FSP services as determined by the State DMH, and as requested by the County. - L. Contractor shall submit to County a year-end cost report no later than ninety (90) days after the end of each applicable fiscal year (June 30th).
-Cost reports shall include accounting for all services provided through the Agreement for each applicable period, and separate accountings for 1) FSP services, 2) one-time expenditures, and 3) flexible funds.
-Cost reports shall be in accordance with the principles and format outlined in the Cost Reporting/Data Collection (CR/DC) Manual.
-Contractor shall annually have its books of accounts audited by a Certified Public Accountant and a copy of said audit report shall be submitted along with the Cost Report. - 1.
-For any annual Cost Report provided to County that shows that total payments to Contractor exceed the total actual costs for these services rendered by Contractor during the annual reporting period, following any and all adjustments made under Paragraphs I.C.1.a.5) and/or I.D.1.a.5) of this Exhibit B2, a single payment in the amount of the contract savings shall be made to County by Contractor, unless otherwise authorized by the Chief of the Health System or designee.
-This cost settlement reimbursement shall be made within ninety (90) days of the end of each fiscal year.
+- Contractor's annual budget for these services for Fiscal Years 2017-19 is incorporated into this Agreement as Exhibit C2.
+The allocation of funding for the Adult and Older Adult/Medically Fragile FSPs and Housing Support Programs shall be provided according to the Contractor's budget. - 2.
+Contractor shall be responsible for all expenses incurred during the performance of services rendered under this Agreement that are not included in Exhibit C2. - I. Budget modifications may be approved by the Chief of the Health System or designee, subject to the maximum amount set forth in Paragraph 3. - J. The Chief of the Health System or designee is authorized to execute contract amendments which modify the County's maximum fiscal obligation by no more than \$25,000 (in aggregate), and/or modify the contract term and/or services so long as the modified term or services is/are within the current or revised fiscal provisions. - K. Contractor shall maintain all program fiscal records to maintain current and future requirements for MHSA funded FSP services as determined by the State DMH, and as requested by the County. - L. In the event that funds provided under this Agreement are expended prior to the end of the contract period, Contractor shall provide ongoing services under the terms of this Agreement through the end of the contract period without further payment from County. - M. In the event this Agreement is terminated prior to June 30, 2019, Contractor shall be paid on a prorated basis for only that portion of the contract term during which Contractor provided services pursuant to this Agreement.
+Such billing shall be subject to the approval of the Chief of the Health System or designee.